-So, the last 4 spots on my list are mezcalerias.
-And that’s for good reason.
+So, the last three spots on my list are all mezcalerias.
+And that’s for a good reason.
 They’re awesome!

 Mezcal is a distilled alcoholic beverage made from the agave plant – kind of like a smoother, high-end tequila.
 The stuff is usually served as shots, or sometimes cocktails.

 La Clandestina and Mano Santa are both chill spots where you can have drinks and appetizers.
 La Mil Amores is a party bar with lots of dancing, and they’re open late too–until 5 am I think.
 And La Nacional is a casual beer bar and mezcaleria with one of the most extensive drink lists I’ve ever seen…anywhere.

 How To Pick The Best Nightlife Spots In Mexico City

 With so many options, how do you decide where to go out?

 - If you like high-end spots, you’ll enjoy Polanco nightlife

 - If you’re on a budget, go with Condesa nightlife (around Av.
 Tamaulipas mainly)